Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Wardrums damage aura range increased from 50 to 60
 - Archer bow damage values changed from 10/37/25/45/85 to 15/26/38/45/87
 - Tier 1 (Infantry War enabled) Samurai attack value increased from 5 to 10
+- Samurai tier 3 and higher aura range now increased from from 25/30/35 to 30/35/40

 Norsemen:
 - Triceratops titan Paw special now only affects characters and animals, except other titans